MiyooCFW/kernel/Documentation/trace/kprobetrace.rst

 		  based on SYM+offs or MEMADDR.
  MOD		: Module name which has given SYM.
  SYM[+offs]	: Symbol+offset where the probe is inserted.
+ SYM%return	: Return address of the symbol
  MEMADDR	: Address where the probe is inserted.
  MAXACTIVE	: Maximum number of instances of the specified function that
-		  can be probed simultaneously, or 0 for the default value as defined in Documentation/kprobes.txt section 1.3.1.
+		  can be probed simultaneously, or 0 for the default value as defined in Documentation/trace/kprobes.rst section 1.3.1.

  FETCHARGS	: Arguments.
 Each probe can have up to 128 args.
   %REG		: Fetch register REG